 An Integrated System of Reinforcing Parts

-COMPONENTS - What & How
+COMPONENTS - Why, What and How

 ROLES — Who

 People play various distinct roles to “make the change happen” in an organization, including as end users, leadership, stakeholders, or part of an implementation team.

 Although there is an “I” in implementation, it is never a solo affair.
 Creating an implementation team is critical.
 This is a team of doers — it often plans and executes most of the enabling activities related to the implementation.
 It is primarily, but not solely, responsible for establishing and using many of the components discussed previously.